Brambling, Woodland Glade.

 Access is via the first avenue of trees which it shares with other woodland glades - Chaffinch, Nightingale, Nuthatch, Lapwing, Harrier, Pipit and Swallow.

 The site was consecrated in June 2014 with the glade being subsequently commissioned in 2017.
 It took time to clear the dense undergrowth and prepare the glade.
-By 2018 the ground work had been completed and in 2019 the glade was fully established and ready to open.
+By 2018 the ground work had been completed and in 2019 the glade was fully established.
+It was eventually opened in 2022.

 The site nestles within 60 acres of managed woodland and includes a wide range of native tree species including oak, mountain ash and maple.
 Although relatively young, the trees already look impressive and the autumn colours are spectacular.